-Whether you are a beginner in the hobby, or an expert, I’m sure you will find these tips useful.
+Whether you are a beginner in the hobby, or an expert, I’m sure you will find these ideas useful.

-I’ve mentioned this metal detecting tip before.
-However, I can’t stress enough how important this tip is.
+I’ve mentioned this metal detecting idea before.
+However, I can’t stress enough how important this suggestion is.

 If you concentrate on metal detecting the center of the parks you hunt, you will continue to dig clad coins and pull-tabs.
 The older coins are in the outer edges of the parks.
 And the modern detectorist does not hunt those outer edges.